inasafe/inasafe-doc/docs/source/training/socialisation/overview.rst

 |project_name| prides itself on simplicity, but with each question answered a
 new one arises.
-"In the event of **<hazard>** how many **<exposure>** will be affected?", is the core question that is answered by InaSAFE, but aggregation adds to this by providing options to divide your results by area such as province boundaries.
+"In the event of **<hazard>** how many **<exposure>** will be affected?", is the core question that is answered by |project_name|, but aggregation adds to this by providing options to divide your results by area such as province boundaries.
 Instead of just knowing the total number of people affected by the hazard,
 |project_name| is able to aggregate the results allowing the user to
 understand how many people are affected in a certain administration area.